StudentTraineeCenter/edu-agent/docs/FEATURES.md

 - Documents have Document Segments
 - Quizzes have Quiz Questions
 - Flashcard Groups have Flashcards
+- Users have FlashcardSpacedRepetition records (one per flashcard)
+- Users have Study Sessions (one-to-many)
+- Users have Practice Records (one-to-many)
 - Each Project has one Study Plan (1:1 relationship)
-- Users make Study Attempts
+- Users make Study Attempts (legacy) and Practice Records
 - Users have Usage records

 ### Vector Search